Docs

 Subgraph schemas

-Below, we define the s for three s in a basic e-commerce application.
+Below, we define the schemas for three subgraphs in a basic e-commerce application.
 Each subgraph is implemented as a standalone back-end service:

 accounts